-When Stephen Tomlin moved from Lancaster to live in the Northumberland National Park he intended to carry on being an active entertainer, albeit in a different setting and form.
-As a former producer of live audio events in historic venues he was keen to rework this offer by establishing a small scale touring circuit of regional cultural venues.
+When Stephen Tomlin moved from Lancaster to his new base in Northumberland he intended to carry on professional activities, albeit in a different form, in establishing a touring circuit of regional cultural venues with his new associates, The Border Readers.

-Subsequently, in 2018, Haunted: Ghost Story Readings for Halloween was launched, with Stephen inviting locally based colleagues to join him as co-readers.
-He chose (and occasionally abridged) stories to give audiences a truly memorable live listening experience.
-By 2019, with nearly double the venues, a further selection of the best in supernatural fiction was presented to more people over a wider geographical area.
+In 2018, Haunted: Ghost Story Readings for Halloween was launched, with Stephen inviting locally based colleagues to join him as co-readers.
+He chose stories (and occasionally abridged them) to give audiences an intimate and memorable live listening experience.
+By 2019, with nearly double the venues, a further selection of supernatural fiction was presented to more audiences over an even wider geographical area.

 Alice Blundell is a Newcastle based actor and musician.
 Graduating from the Academy of Live and Recorded Art (ALRA) she went on to co-found national touring company The Letter Room.
 Alice has worked extensively at Northern Stage on their Christmas shows; Tallest Tales from the Furthest Forest, The Christmas Grump, Wizard of Oz, James and the Giant Peach and Alice in Wonderland and for November Club in the award winning musical Beyond the End of the Road.
 Other credits include The Strange Undoing of Prudencia Hart (New Vic Stoke), Far from the Madding Crowd (The Watermill) and Treasure Island (Queens Theatre Hornchurch) and Clear White Light (Live Theatre).
 TV credits include Hospital People (Rough Cut TV/BBC) and George Gently (Company Pictures/BBC)